2023 Virtual Introductory Training Course

 Participants of the 9th 'PKPD of Protein Therapeutics' pharmacometric training course 2019

-Hand-on exercises and simulations will be performed in demonstrations and as homework assignments with simple software tools.
+Hand-on exercises will be performed in demonstrations and as work assignments.
 There is no prior modeling experience required.

 Testimonials from previous participants: